google-research/google-research/mqm_viewer/README.md

 ```

 Then, simply open the `mqm-viewer.html` file in a web browser, and use
-the "Choose file" button to pick an MQM data file.
-MQM data spans several
+the "Choose files" button to pick one or more MQM data files.
+MQM data spans
-columns, so it's best to use a desktop or laptop computer with a wide screen.
+several columns, so it's best to use a desktop or laptop computer with a wide
+screen.

 This is not an officially supported Google product.